bharathraj-v/ai_faq_chatbot/README.md

 # Bank FAQ Chatbot
-This is an AI faq bot being made for the Internal Smart India Hackathon conducted by Jain
+This is an AI faq bot being made for the Internal  Hackathon conducted by Jain